skandigraun/meta-browser/meta-firefox/README.md

 The layer build successfully with aarch64-poky-linux-gnu arch (tested with PinePhone).
 Tests with other architectures would be welcome.

-Plan to upstream this in the very near future.
+Plan to upstream this in the near future.
 If you want to help in, feel free to solve an issue or open a new one.

-The PACKAGECFG part of this readme below could be outdated at this time.
+Make sure to add `RUST_PANIC_STRATEGY = "abort"` to local.conf before compiling Rust.

 OpenEmbedded/Yocto BSP layer for Firefox Browser
 ================================================